meltano/meltano/docs/src/docs/architecture.md

 #### Model Authoring (`.m5o` files)

 The `.m5o` file extension is unique to Meltano but adheres to the [HOCON (Human-Optimized Config Object Notation) format](https://github.com/lightbend/config/blob/master/HOCON.md#hocon-human-optimized-config-object-notation).
-Below are examples with comments to aid the authoring of your `...model.m5o` and `...table.m5o` files mentioned above.
+Below are example model files with comments to aid the authoring of your `...topic.m5o` and `...table.m5o` files mentioned above.

 ##### Example `carbon.topic.m5o` file